walt-id/waltid-identity/waltid-libraries/credentials/waltid-mdoc-proximity-mobile/README.md

 blocking socket operations register cancellation-driven closure before native connect, accept, read or write operations begin.

+Active connections expose passive closure observation to the shared engine.
+BLE observes closure of its platform packet channel without consuming packets or starting the receive inactivity timeout.

+NFC host deactivation ends a direct APDU connection even while the wallet awaits consent.
+Conventional handover does not close the selected BLE connection; NFCv2 hybrid retrieval remains viable while its alternate bearer is active or connecting.

+Wi-Fi Aware forwards local and observed platform closure without starting an additional socket read.

 Successful L2CAP completion permits a one-second drain before native cleanup.
 This allows queued response bytes to leave the radio stack; it is not a reader acknowledgement.
 Cancellation and error cleanup remain immediate.